irrdnet/irrd/docs/admins/deployment.rst

   option in Redis, and using a unix socket URL in the ``redis_url`` configuration in IRRd.
 This improves performance.

-IRRd will recover from a Redis restart, but certain queries mail fail while Redis is unavailable.
+IRRd will recover from a Redis restart, but certain queries may fail while Redis is unavailable.

 Installing IRRd